ZeeLivermorium/PN532_TM4C123G/README.md

 #### [MifareClassic_Memory_Dump](Projects/PN532_MifareClassic_Memory_Dump_4C123)
 > Dump all memory content of a Mifare Classic card.

+## Problems and Bugs
+If you find any bug or problem, please create new issue or a pull request with a fix in the repository.

+Or you can simply email me about the problem or bug at zeelivermorium@gmail.com

+Much Appreciated!

 ## Copyright Note
 This repository adpated and modified source code from [Seeed Studio's PN532 Arduino driver](https://github.com/Seeed-Studio/PN532).
 I also include some addtional files from [ValvanoWareTM4C123](http://edx-org-utaustinx.s3.amazonaws.com/UT601x/ValvanoWareTM4C123.zip?dl=1), by [Dr. Jonathan Valvano](http://users.ece.utexas.edu/~valvano/), to support the [projects](Projects) in this repository.
 Some low level interface functions are inspired by examples in [ValvanoWareTM4C123](http://edx-org-utaustinx.s3.amazonaws.com/UT601x/ValvanoWareTM4C123.zip?dl=1) as well.